levvedrov/manual-neural-net-digit-recognition/README.md

-# MatrixVision
+# MNISTPass

-A lightweight forward-pass engine for neural networks, built entirely from scratch using custom matrix operations and raw image preprocessing.
+A forward-pass engine for neural networks, built entirely from scratch using custom matrix operations and raw image preprocessing.

 This project loads a `.png` image, converts it to a 28x28 grayscale matrix, flattens it to a vector, and feeds it into a fully connected neural network implemented without any machine learning libraries.